Thinkwise/docs/docs/indicium/installation.md

 #### Connection

 Ensure that the information in the appsettings.json is correct.
-Double-check the server address and the database, and ensure that the Database Pool User has access to the configured IAM database.
-Also, ensure that the pool user is a user in IAM, that its authentication method is correct and that the user is a Main administrator in IAM.
+Double-check the server address and the database, and ensure that the Database Pool User has access to the configured IAM database and product databases.

-Furthermore, the permissions for this user should be applied to the IAM database as well.
-See [Creating the Web Application](installation.md#creating-the-web-application) for more information.

 #### Prerequisites